jchenhkg/jchenhkg.github.io/projects/NIR2RGB_VCIP_Challenge/readme.md

 ## Challenge Dataset

-The challenge dataset provides NIR and RGB images for the training and validation of models.
-The structure of the dataset is shown bellow.
-There are two types of data in the dataset:
+The thumbnails of the challenge dataset is shown in Fig. 1., which provideds NIR and RGB images for the training and validation of models.
+The dataset provide both pixel-aglined NIR-RGB image pairs, and un-paired RGB images with similar scene categories.
+The purpose for providing both paired and un-paired RGB-NIR images is to facilitate the development of learning models that explore both pixel-level and higher-level features for effecient colorization with accurate semantic mapping and vivide color variation.
+Participants are encouraged to take advantage of both groups of data.
+While it is up to your choices not to use a certain group of data from the dataset provided, use of image data from outside the dataset is not allowed for this challenge.
+The detail for each dataset folder will be explained in detail.

 ### 1. Pixel-aligned NIR RGB Image Pairs
-The subfolder **NIR** and **RGB-Resgistered** contains pixel-aligned (registered) NIR-RGB image pairs.
+The subfolder **NIR** and **RGB-Registered** contains pixel-aligned (registered) NIR-RGB image pairs.
 The source of the images are from [1].
+Following its categorization, the challenge dataset contains NIR and RGB images under the scene categories of _countryside_, _forest_, _filed_ and _mountain_.
 We have manually excluded ones that contain saturated regions, and temporally inconsistent contents.
-The images are croped and resized into 256\*256 patches
+The images are croped and resized into 256\*256 patches.

+Images from the **NIR** folder are named as: "_scene-category_nnnn_nir.png_"; images from the **RGB-Registered** folder are named as "_scene-category_nnnn_rgb_reg.png_".
+Here "_scene-category_" indicates the scene type, "_nnnn_" indicates image serial number.
+Images from both folders with identical leading names "_scene-category_nnnn_" indicates the two images are pixel-aligned NIR-RGB image pairs.

+Please note although the scene category information is embeded as image file names, **testing of algorithms will not provide any scene category information**.

 ### 2. Unpaired RGB Images
 The subfolder **RGB-Online** contains pixel-unaligned (unregistered) RGB images correspond to each scene category.